-Spend this year cruising the southern Melansian islands.
+Spend this year cruising the southern Melanesian islands.
 Start your season in Fiji.
 With 330 islands, Fiji is one of the most diverse places we’ve been to.
 We enjoyed remote locations like Kadavu and Vanua Balavu, cultural immersion in Fulaga, and the touristy resort islands of Western Fiji.
-We automatically received a 4 month visa for our persons.
+We automatically received a 4-month visa for our persons.

 We attended a heiva in Huahine.
 This dance and cultural competition occurs throughout French Polynesia in July, and the songs and costumes display traditional Polynesian celebrations.

-Over cyclone season, we bought a car in New Zealand and did a 35-day road trip.
-It’s not really “cruising”, but our favorite things we did were Hobbiton, hiking Mount Doom, the Waitangi Treaty grounds, and Wellington.
+Over the cyclone season, we bought a car in New Zealand and did a 35-day road trip.
+It’s not really “cruising”, but our favorite things we did were Hobbiton, hiking Mount Doom, the Waitangi Treaty Grounds, and Wellington.

 We cruised many remote locations where provisioning was limited or non-existent (Ha’apai, Tuamotus, Tanna, and Laus).
-Most other places, at the very least you have a fresh produce market which rocks your socks off for fresh fruit and veggies.
+Most other places, at the very least you have a fresh produce market which will rock your socks off for fresh fruit and veggies.

 Neaifu is another big cruising hub, but not as westernized as the rest of the South Pacific.
 It’s much more of an adventure.
-I wrote a blog post on provisioning in Neiafu, which was extra challenging because we had bare shelves after leaving the boat in Neiafu for 6 weeks!
+In the Cruising Vava’u blog post I wrote a lot about provisioning in Neiafu, which was extra challenging because we had bare shelves after leaving the boat in Neiafu for 6 weeks!

 Fiji was one of my favorite places to provision, as it has a lot more “American” style products.
 Large jars of peanut butter?
 Check!
 Chicken breasts?
 Check!
 New Zealand cheese?
 Check!
 I thought Savusavu was the best, simply because there are so many grocery stores and the local market in walking distance, whereas the bigger cities of Suva and Nadi have very big stores, but they are a taxi ride away.